 Eliud Kipchoge

-Eliud Kipchoge is the fastest marathon runner in the world, over many years he has set countless records.
-His career started in his younger years rather out of an emergency situation and he had to fight his way from the bottom to the top of the marathon runners.
-Three times Kipchoge won an Olympic medal.
-He went down in history as the first person to run a marathon under a time of two hours and at only 18 years of age the Kenyan became world champion in the 5000 meter run.
-Despite his many successes, Eliud Kipchoge has remained an extremely modest person and continues to impress with his down-to-earth lifestyle:
+Eliud Kipchoge is considered one of the best marathon runners in the world and has set numerous records over the years.
+However, his career in his younger years started from an emergency situation and he had to fight his way from the bottom to the top.
+Kipchoge won an Olympic medal four times.
+He went down in history as the first person to run a marathon in under two hours and the Kenyan became world champion in the 5000 meter race at the age of just 18.
+Despite his many successes, Eliud Kipchoge has remained an extremely modest person and continues to impress with his down-to-earth lifestyle.

-Eliud Kipchoge is the greatest in his discipline, breaking one world record after another.
-But that was not always the case.
-The marathon runner grew up in poor circumstances and had to work hard to make his way to the top of the world of runners.
-Even the disease malaria could not dissuade him from his plans.
-Precisely because this disease plays a major role in Eliud Kipchoge's life, he has joined forces with the organization„Zero Malaria" for the fight against and eradication of malaria.
-For us, a true role model from whom one can learn above all willpower and perseverance.
+Eliud Kipchoge is regarded as one of the best marathon runners in the world and has broken one world record after another in recent years.
+But this was not always the case.
+The marathon runner grew up in poor circumstances and had to work hard to make his way to the top of the world's runners.
+Even the disease malaria could not deter him from his plans.
+It is precisely because this disease plays a major role in Eliud Kipchoge's life that he is working with the "Zero Malaria" organization to fight and eradicate malaria.
+For us, he is a real role model from whom we can learn strength of will and perseverance.

 2004 | 1500m | 3:33.20 |